yosukekatada/msan622/homework1/README.md

 According to the bar chart below, the distribution is not uniform.
 Therefore, I can guess that each genre has different partter on scatter plot of "budget vs rating".

 ####Customization
-As well as the first chart, I made the font size bigger.
-Also, in order to make the audience easily read the labels, I rotated the chart because the most important information is genre in this chart.
-Finally, I chaged color from the default color to the darker blue because I want the audience not to pay attention to the meaning of the color itself.
+In order to make the audience easily read the labels, I made the font size bigger and rortated the chart.
+Also, I reorderd bar by decreasing order.
+Furtheremore, I deleted the horizontal grid lines because they do not give any additional inoformation.
+Finally, I changed the color from the default color to the darker blue because I want the audience pay attention not to the meaning of the color but to the lables.

 ![IMAGE](hw1-bar.png)
 ***